GOP Obamacare replacement would give power to states

 Related: Five Obamacare Provisions Trump Could Change Right Away

-Collins called the executive order "very confusing" and co-sponsored a plan that would allow states to automatically enroll people in bare-bones health insurance while allowing them to opt out.
+Collins called the executive order "very confusing".
+Her plan would allow states to automatically enroll people in bare-bones health insurance while allowing them to opt out.

 It would give states money to either keep or replace the ACA's Medicaid expansion; 19 states still have not expanded that program to cover more people.